Skip to content

 fileopen in new window is an InSpec resourceopen in new window.
 If you're familiar with Chef, you know that a resource configures one part of the system.
 InSpec resources are similar.
 For example, the InSpec file resource tests for file attributes, including a file's owner, mode, and permissions.
 The example examines the /tmp directory.

-, which describes some feature of the resource, such as its mode or owner.
-You'll see examples of both it
+The it statement validates one of your resource's features.
+A describe block contains one or more it statements. it enables you to test the resource itself.
+You'll also see its, which describes some feature of the resource, such as its mode or owner.
+You'll see examples of both it and its shortly.